ryantanner/bannoevaluation/README.md

 View `conf/routes` for the available HTTP endpoints (e.g., `http://localhost:9000/average`).
 In addition, statistics will be logged to STDOUT every 30 seconds.

 Tests can be run with `sbt test`.

+Send a POST request to `http://localhost:9000/stop` to stop streaming from Twitter (but the server will remain up).